DyzLecticus/Zeesoft/V3.0/ZSD/README.md

 **Test output**
 The output of this test shows a sample of the converted JSON.
 ~~~~
-Converting 6 dialogs took: 0 ms
+Converting 7 dialogs took: 3 ms

 Sample JSON;
 {
   "dialogs": [
     {
-      "language": "ENG",
+      "language": "EN",
       "masterContext": "Generic",
       "context": "Handshake",
       "handler": "nl.zeesoft.zsd.dialog.dialogs.GenericHandshakeHandler",
       "examples": [
         {
           "input": "Hello.",
           "output": "Hello.
-My name is {selfName}.
-What is your name?"
+My name is {selfName}."
         },
         {
           "input": "Hello!",
           "output": "Hello.
-My name is {selfName}.
-What is your name?"
+My name is {selfName}."
         },
         {
           "input": "Hi.",
           "output": "Hi.
-My name is {selfName}.
-What is your name?"
+My name is {selfName}."
         },
         {
           "input": "Hi!",
           "output": "Hi.
-My name is {selfName}.
-What is your name?"
+My name is {selfName}."
         },
         {
           "input": "Good morning.",
           "output": "Good morning.
-My name is {selfName}.
-What is your name?"
+My name is {selfName}."
         },
         {
           "input": "Good morning!",
           "output": "Good morning.
-My name is {selfName}.
-What is your name?"
+My name is {selfName}."
         },
         {
           "input": "Good afternoon.",
           "output": "Good afternoon.
-My name is {selfName}.
-What is your name?"
+My name is {selfName}."
         },
         {
           "input": "Good afternoon!",
           "output": "Good afternoon.
-My name is {selfName}.
-What is your name?"
+My name is {selfName}."
         },
         {
           "input": "Good evening.",
           "output": "Good evening.
-My name is {selfName}.
-What is your name?"
+My name is {selfName}."
         },
         {
           "input": "Good evening!",
           "output": "Good evening.
-My name is {selfName}.
-What is your name?"
+My name is {selfName}."
         },
         {
           "input": "What is your name?",
-          "output": "My name is {selfName}.
-What is your name?"
+          "output": "My name is {selfName}."
         },
         {
           "input": "Who are you?",
-          "output": "My name is {selfName}.
-What is your name?"
+          "output": "My name is {selfName}."
         },
         {
-          "input": "My name is {firstName} {preposition} {lastName}."
+          "input": "My name is {firstName} from {lastName}."
         },
         {
-          "input": "I am {firstName} {preposition} {lastName}."
+          "input": "I am {firstName} from the {lastName}."
         },
         {
-          "input": "What is your name? {firstName} {preposition} {lastName}."
+          "input": "What is your name? {firstName} of {lastName}."
         },
         {
-          "input": "Who are you? {firstName} {preposition} {lastName}."
+          "input": "Who are you? {firstName} of the {lastName}."
         },
         {
           "input": "What is your name?
-My name is {firstName} {preposition} {lastName}."
+My name is {firstName} the {lastName}."
         },
         {
           "input": "Who are you?
-My name is {firstName} {preposition} {lastName}."
+My name is {firstName} from {lastName}."
         },
         {
           "input": "What is your name?
-I am {firstName} {preposition} {lastName}."
+I am {firstName} from the {lastName}."
         },
         {
           "input": "Who are you?
-I am {firstName} {preposition} {lastName}."
+I am {firstName} of {lastName}."
         },
         {
-          "input": "{firstName} {preposition} {lastName} is my name."
+          "input": "{firstName} of the {lastName} is my name."
         },
         {
-          "input": "{firstName} {preposition} {lastName} am I."
+          "input": "{firstName} the {lastName} am I."
         },
         {
           "input": "My name is {firstName} {lastName}."